TGElder/hanger-lane/README.md

 ## Traffic Light

 A traffic light is expressed like `T^3`.
-This means traffic will only be allowed to enter this cell moving in the direction denoted by the second character in the traffic light cycle denoted by the third character.
+This means traffic will only be allowed to enter this cell moving in the direction denoted by the second character in the traffic light cycle denoted by the number.

-It is possible for a cell to have rules for multiple cycles: e.g. `T^1 T^3 T<5` would mean traffic can entering moving up in the 1st and 3rd cycles, and can only enter moving left in the 5th cycle.
+It is possible for a cell to have rules for multiple cycles: e.g. `T^1 T^3 T<5` would mean traffic can entering moving up in the 1st and 3rd cycles, and can enter moving left in the 5th cycle.

 ### Traffic Light Cycles

 The simulation cycles through traffic light cycles (up to the maximum number specified in the map).
-Even and odd ycles are different lengths; this can be adjusted with the `--even_cycle_steps` and `--odd_cycle_steps` options.
+Even and odd cycles are different lengths; this can be adjusted with the `--even_cycle_steps` and `--odd_cycle_steps` options.
 It is expected that the even cycles are used to allow junctions to clear - this is a shorter period where 'all lights are red'.
 The longer odd cycles can be used to control when lights are green.

 # How does it work?

 ## Spawning
 Vehicles are randomly spawned at sources according to the `--spawn_frequency` parameter.
 Each vehicle is randomly assigned a destination (destinations are chosen with equal probability).

 Spawning works at the source group level.
-If there are ten sources in group 0 and `--spawn_frequency=1` (vehicle spawned per source, every step), then only one of the ten sources will get a new vehicle each step.
+If there are ten sources in group 0 and `--spawn_frequency=1` (vehicle spawned per source, every step), then only one of the ten sources will get a new vehicle on each step.

 Destination selection also works at the destination group level.
 If there is one destination in group 0 and nine in group 1, then the group 0 destination will be chosen 50% of the the time (not 10%).